mit-pdos/sigmaos/cpython3.11/Doc/reference/import.rst

 * Otherwise, just use the module's ``__name__`` in the repr.

-.. versionchanged:: 3.12
+.. versionchanged:: 3.4
+   Use of :meth:`loader.module_repr() <importlib.abc.Loader.module_repr>`
-   Use of :meth:`!module_repr`, having been deprecated since Python 3.4, was removed in Python 3.12 and is no longer called during the resolution of a module's repr.
+   has been deprecated and the module spec is now used by the import machinery to generate a module repr.

+   For backward compatibility with Python 3.3, the module repr will be generated by calling the loader's :meth:`~importlib.abc.Loader.module_repr` method, if defined, before trying either approach described above.
+However, the method is deprecated.

+.. versionchanged:: 3.10

+   Calling :meth:`~importlib.abc.Loader.module_repr` now occurs after trying to use a module's ``__spec__`` attribute but before falling back on ``__file__``.
+Use of :meth:`~importlib.abc.Loader.module_repr` is slated to stop in Python 3.12.

 .. _pyc-invalidation: